killabayte/custom-node-red-docker/README.md

 ## 6. **Securing your node red instance**

 To do that you will need to install a certificate and key on your node-red server.
+Or create them in this directory, the rest things will do docker build.
-In this tutorial we will be using a self signed certificate which we will create ourselves using openssl.
+In this tutorial, we will be using a self-signed certificate which we will create ourselves using OpenSSL.

 - Create a private key